 We have a veteran cowards club you’d really be into.

-If not then remember, it’s not that you do Not have the fear, it’s that you go on despite it.
+If not then remember, it isn’t that you do Not have the fear, it’s that you go on despite it.
 Fear comes with everything worth fighting for.
-You just make sure your desires outweigh it.
+Just make sure your desires outweigh it.
 You have to want something more than you fear losing it.
 Otherwise fear will always bridle you, the weight of it dragging you down, crippling you.
 You won’t be able to move.
 Few things are worse than a lack of personal growth.
 Philosophy of the mind classifies this as a personality failure.
 You’re inhibiting the actual you from emerging; actively blocking your Self from budding or flowering.
 You are stopping yourself.

 And fuck society as far as wanting some things for yourself goes, this is one thing you really need.
 Because you should have something to give first.
 Then you can mother Teresa around the continent as you please.
 Can’t have an empty shell walking around like a zombie looking for brains in the way of internal completeness.